-An MPM, or multi-processing module, is a component of the Apache web server that is responsible for binding to network ports, accepting requests, and dispatch operations to handle the request.
+Multi-Processing Module, a component of the Apache web server that is responsible for binding to network ports, accepting requests, and dispatch operations to handle the request.

 nonexistent revision

 A completely empty revision of any file.
 Syncing to a nonexistent revision of a file removes it from your workspace.
 An empty file revision created by deleting a file and the #none revision specifier are examples of nonexistent file revisions.